morganmccol/morganmccol.github.io/content/posts/genetesis-userflows.md

 * Image of screen displayed during user flow
 * Action of user (often clicking on a specific element to progress)
 * End goal of the user
-* Questions in the form of conditional checks (ie. does the user have an account? is the user logged in?)
+* Questions in the form of conditional checks (for example, does the user have an account? is the user logged in?)
 * Response from conditional check
 * Explanation for user failure to reach goal